Davismk3/FDM-solvers-wave-and-schrodinger/README.md

 ## Mathematical Documentation

 - **Math.pdf**
-  This document provides a detailed overview of the derivations and finite difference schemes used for both the Schrödinger and wave equations.
-It covers:
+  This document provides a detailed overview of the wave and Schrödinger equations.
+Most of the information here was found on Wikipedia.
-  - Spatial and temporal discretization
-  - Boundary condition treatments
-  - Stability considerations (e.g., CFL condition)

 ---